8LWXpg/typst-ansi-render/README.md

 # ANSI Escape Sequence Renderer

-This script provides a simple way to render text with ANSI escape sequences in a terminal.
-It uses the `ansi_render` function from the `ansi_render.typ` module to render text with various formatting options, including foreground and background colors, bold and underlined text, and inverted text.
+This script provides a simple way to render text with ANSI escape sequences.
+It uses the `ansi_render` function from the `ansi_render.typ` module to render text with various formatting options, including font, font size and theme.

 contribution is welcomed!